seuyh/stellaris-dlc-unlocker/README.md

 ## Known Issues

 - Download hangs at "x" percent.
-Since all files are currently on a rather weak server, this means it simply stopped responding.
+This means what the server stopped responding.
 Restart the program and preferably wait for some time before restarting.
-If everything goes really bad, I will change the server.

 - Antivirus complains/removes the application.
 I've done everything possible to prevent this, but for some reason, in rare cases, Windows Defender starts to complain or may even delete the file after restarting the computer without saying anything to you.

-- If after unlocking, the launcher throws a launch error and asks to check the integrity of the files, do it, the unlocker does not need to be opened again. *I fixed this, everything should work fine, but just in case, it's better to write about it.*
+- Multiplayer does not work.
+Enabling cross-platform mode in the game launcher helps.

 ## License